-As we all know, the money talks.
+As we all know, money talks.
 That’s why calculating the return on investment is probably one of the most compelling arguments you can make when presenting your idea to the executives.

-Let’s analyze this on an example.
+Let’s analyze this in an example.

 A relatively big accounting enterprise is looking to optimize its system.
 Through automating some of the manual data entry tasks the users are able to work faster and with fewer errors.
 Let’s assume that there are 100 employees who use the system, the change saves them 30 minutes per day and they are paid $30/hr.

 Showing the reduction in costs is one way of convincing to stakeholders to proceed with the change.
 Another, arguably even more appealing, is demonstrating how the project fulfills the needs of the customers.
 Finding the right market fit is paramount and something no corporate innovation initiative should do without.

 Let’s continue with our example and consider how optimizing an accounting system to save the employees time ties into the business model and ultimately benefits the customer as well.